Quick Start

 libfusedwarp

-LaVision formats (.im7,.set) are read by PIVTools' built-in pure-Python readers.
-No external dependencies required — works on macOS, Windows, and Linux.
+LaVision formats (.im7,.set) are read by a built-in pure-Python reader with no lvpyio dependency, so they work on macOS, Linux, and Windows alike.

 Ready to Configure?